elibenton/elibenton/README.md

 - ⚡ Fun fact: ...
 -->

+I'm currently freelancing, primarily web development and political reporting.
+My most recent project is [Don't Wait, Vote!](https://dontwait.vote/), a criminal justice ballot guide that focuses on local races.
+You can find those repo's below.

-I recently completed a [Watson Fellowship](http://51.watson.foundation/fellows/eli-cohen.html), travelling to India, Nepal, and Myanmar to study the intersection of technological development and political power.
-Previously, I produced public radio [WBHM](https://wbhm.org/author/eliunitedgmail-com/) in Birmingham and KQED in San Francisco.
+Previously, I completed a [Watson Fellowship](http://51.watson.foundation/fellows/eli-cohen.html), travelling to India, Nepal, and Myanmar to study the intersection of technological development and political power.
+I've produced public radio [WBHM](https://wbhm.org/author/eliunitedgmail-com/) in Birmingham and KQED in San Francisco.
 Before that, I researched US Congress at The Brookings Institution.
 I'm a graduate of Pomona College in Los Angeles, where I studied politics and computer science.

-I'm currently freelancing, primarily web development and audio reporting.